kgish/viriciti-assignment-export/README.md

 ## References

-Here are some references in alphabetical order.
+Here are some references you might be interested in listed by alphabetical order.

 * [Angular](https://angular.io)
 * [Async](https://caolan.github.io/async/v3)